Ali-Elbana/DSA-Exercises/README.md

 ## 🛠️ Usage

-- This repository contains exercises organized by topics.
+- This repository contains notes and exercises organized by topics.
 Each folder includes:
+  - Organized Notes
   - Problem Statements
-  - Low-level Design
   - Solution Code